 Groove the Day Away at the Manly Jazz Festival

-Jazz fans, rejoice!
-The Manly Jazz festival is back for another year—its 39th year, in fact.
-Join thousands of music lovers in their pilgrimage to Manly, where you can all enjoy the smooth sounds of jazz musicians from Australia and around the world.
-Featuring four stages and a number of external performance venues, the 11-day program is sure to keep you entertained.
-Jump on a ferry or make your own way there to relax as incredible jazz, blues and soul music fills the spring air.
+Join in the fun as the Manly Jazz festival returns for its 40th year.
+Thousands of music lovers will make their way to Manly to enjoy the smooth sounds of jazz performed by musicians from across Australia and the world.
+Featuring a number of indoor and outdoor venues, and lively stages along famous Manly Beach, the 10-day program is sure to keep you entertained.
+A celebration of jazz sounds and Australia’s beach culture, jump on a ferry from Circular Quay and relax as incredible jazz, blues, gospel, funk, roots and soul music fills the spring air.

-With so much changing in recent years, it’s an exciting time to explore the architecture of Sydney.
+Sydney’s cityscape has been through constant change in recent years, making it an exciting time to explore the architecture of the ‘harbour city’.
 The Sydney Architecture Festival celebrates all things architecture and design, diving into the creative ideas which are shaping the city, its policy and the public.
-Join in discussions, take a tour of the city, view installations and exhibitions, and learn to understand the spaces in which we live and work.
+The four-day festival features a range of workshops, tours and talks from September 30th to October 3rd.
+Join in discussions, take a tour of the city, view installations and exhibitions, and find a new appreciation of the spaces in which we live and work.